CorporateClash/API/source/index.html.md

 ### Reason 5: Invalid playertoken
 The users playertoken was either not found or corrupted.

+### Reason 429: Rate Limit
+You're request has been rate limited.

 # Gameserver

 ## District API (v1)